Redis Enterprise for Kubernetes Release Notes 5.4.10-8 (January 2020)

 Pay special attention to the yaml file naming changes and new yaml files that have been created for this release.
 These are highlighted in the quick start guide.

-Rack Awareness - Support for the [Redis Software Rack Awareness][/rs/concepts/high-availability/rack-zone-awareness/] feature was introduced to the Kubernetes deployment.
+Rack Awareness - Support for the [Redis Software Rack Awareness][/rs/clusters/configure/rack-zone-awareness/] feature was introduced to the Kubernetes deployment.
 It enables deploying nodes to different zones, in a multi-zone Kubernetes cluster.
-Databases that are rack-aware will have the cluster populate their master shard and slave shards in different nodes, across different zones or failure domains.
+Databases that are rack-aware will have the cluster populate their master shard and replica shards in different nodes, across different zones or failure domains.
 This enables maintaining data persistence in case of zone failure.

-OLM Support - The Redis Enterprise operator is now RedHat OpenShift certified and can be effortlessly configured and deployed in Kubernetes clusters supporting OLM, including OpenShift 4.x clusters, with just a few clicks.
+OLM Support - Redis Enterprise for Kubernetes is now RedHat OpenShift certified and can be effortlessly configured and deployed in Kubernetes clusters supporting OLM, including OpenShift 4.x clusters, with just a few clicks.
 OLM based deployments do not require Kubernetes cluster administrator rights to deploy the operator.

 Improve cluster nodes' pod scheduling resiliency - Redis Enterprise Cluster pod scheduling is hardened by implementing Kubernetes best practices and providing configuration recommendations to cluster operators.
 Scheduling resiliency minimizes the chance of cluster node pods eviction or failure to schedule.
 See the top 4 articles in the new Additonal Topics documentation section.

 Update app.redislabs.com API version to stable - We’ve updated the Redis Enterprise Cluster custom resource API from alpha to stable to reflect the current state of maturity of our implementation.

 Both versions of the API are supported by Kubernetes versions that support specifying multiple API versions.

 For legacy Kubernetes versions, deployment files are available in the documentation repository that utilize the alpha version of the API.